-Every month, millions of college graduates must pay homage to their academic aspirations by making a payment, or several, to their student loan servicer.
+Every month, millions of college graduates must make student loan payments to their servicer.
 Unfortunately, for some of those student borrowers, payments can be significantly high when compared to their monthly income.

-In an attempt to assist the growing number of federal student loan borrowers who struggle with their monthly payments, the Department of Education has designed several income-driven repayment plans, including the Income-Based Repayment Plan (IBR), Income-contingent Repayment Plan (ICR), and Revised Pay As You Earn Repayment Plan (REPAYE).
-Another is the Pay As You Earn program, more often referred to as PAYE.
+In an attempt to assist borrowers who struggle with their monthly payments, the Department of Education has designed several income-driven repayment plans, including the Income-Based Repayment Plan (IBR), Income-Contingent Repayment Plan (ICR), Pay As You Earn (PAYE), and Revised Pay As You Earn Repayment Plan (REPAYE).

 Under the PAYE program, eligible borrowers can take advantage of lower monthly payments based on their income and family size.
 However, due to slightly more stringent qualification requirements, only certain borrowers will be eligible for this particular income-driven repayment program.

 What Is PAYE?